buildpacks/docs/content/docs/concepts/components/lifecycle/detector.md

 #### `plan.toml`
 Each buildpack can define two lists with provided and required dependencies (or several pairs of lists separated by `or`).
 These lists (if they aren’t empty) are called a [build plan][buildPlan] and they are part of the [output of each buildpack’s detect script][detectScriptOutput].
 The detector reads the build plans of the buildpacks of the “chosen” group (after filtering out the buildpacks whose detect script failed).
 It goes over all of the options and tries to create a file with a list of entries, each with provides and requires lists, that fulfills all of the buildpacks requirements.
 This file is called `plan.toml`.
-What do these lists need to accomplish:
+The two restrictions for provides and requires are:
-A dependency that is provided by a buildpack, must be required by either the buildpack itself or a later buildpack in the group.
+1. A dependency that is provided by a buildpack, must be required by either the buildpack itself or by a later buildpack in the group.
-A dependency that is required by a buildpack, must be provided by the buildpack itself or a previous buildpack in the group.
+1. A dependency that is required by a buildpack, must be provided by the buildpack itself or by a previous buildpack in the group.

 If at least one of the above failed on a required buildpack, the trial fails and the detector will look for the next trial.
 If at least one of the above failed on an optional buildpack, this buildpack should be excluded from the final plan.
 If all of the trials fail, the group fails (and the detector moves on to the next group.

 #### Some links to important parts of the code: